Previous “Best Of” posts

 Cheese and crackers!
 Really though, I think I respect this more.
 Oh, sure, it’s awful.
 But it feels somehow more honest too.
 Devour your gods.

-And yet, in defiance of both all logic as well as the preceding text, the Punxsutawney Groundhog Club claims there’s only been one Punxsutawney Phil in history:
+And yet, in defiance of both all scientific understanding of the lifespan of groundhogs as well as the preceding text, the Punxsutawney Groundhog Club claims there’s only been one Punxsutawney Phil in history:

 How many “Phils” have there been over the years?